-Dr. Margaret Hahn is a Clinician Scientist in the Schizophrenia Division at CAMH, and an Assistant Professor of Psychiatry at the University of Toronto.
+Dr. Margaret Hahn is a senior scientist in the Schizophrenia Division at CAMH, and an assistant professor of psychiatry at the University of Toronto.
 In December 2012, she completed a PhD at the Institute of Medical Sciences at the University of Toronto, which focused on metabolic-perturbations related to anti-psychotic medications.

 Areas of Research